techidaily/site-windows11/source/_posts/top-7-fixes-for-rename-restrictions-on-files-and-directories-of-windows-11.md

  Windows might now allow you to rename a folder because that folder is already in use.
 Close any image or video editor, or any other app that may access the files within the folder.

  Also, take a look at your tabs in File Explorer and close the folder that you want to rename.
-If you're still getting to grips with them, check out[everything you need to know about File Explorer tabs on Windows 11](https://www.makeuseof.com/windows-11-file-explorer-tab-guide/) .
+If you're still getting to grips with them, check out [everything you need to know about File Explorer tabs on Windows 11](https://www.makeuseof.com/windows-11-file-explorer-tab-guide/) .

 ## 2\.
 Restart Windows Explorer